artefactual/archivematica-docs/user-manual/backlog/backlog.rst

 .. note::

+   If you are running :ref:`Archivematica without Elasticsearch
+   <install-elasticsearch>` or with limited Elasticsearch functionality, the
-  If you are running Archivematica in indexless mode (without Elasticsearch), the Appraisal tab will not appear on your dashboard.
+   Backlog tab will not appear in your dashboard.

 *On this page:*